• Art magazine

 In Seoul, South Korea's largest advertising screen was used for an impressive artistic staging: a huge, moving ocean case appears on it and gives the impression that it is right in front of a mighty wave in the sea.
 This impressive illusion, created by D'Srict as part of the "Public Media Series" , uses the latest 3D animations and light games to take the viewer into another world.

-The technology behind this optical deception testifies to innovative creativity in the combination of art and technology.
-Further spectacular illusions are already being planned.
-If you want to learn more about this, you will find an interview with the animation experts on Bored Panda.
+The technology behind this optical illusion demonstrates innovative creativity in the combination of art and technology.
+More spectacular illusions are already in the works.
+Anyone who wants to learn more can find an interview with the animation experts on Bored Panda.

 Panya Clark Espinal